brancusi/drone-gcr/DOCS.md

       - DOCKER_LAUNCH_DEBUG=true
 ```

-If you are using [secrets](http://readme.drone.io/usage/secrets/), make sure to run `drone secure ...` after any changes to either the secrets.yml or drone.yml.
-If not, publish will not start.

 ## Known Issues

 There are known issues when attempting to run this plugin on CentOS, RedHat, and Linux installations that do not have a supported storage driver installed.
 You can check by running `docker info | grep 'Storage Driver:'` on your host machine.
 If the storage driver is not `aufs` or `overlay` you will need to re-configure your host machine.